NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. note::

-  It may take a couple of minutes for DGX Cloud to launch and for the URL to become active;
+  It may take a couple of minutes for DGX Cloud to launch and for the URL to become active, even after it appears in the Service Mapped Ports section;
   if you encounter a "404: Not Found" error, be patient and try again in a couple of minutes.

 Once this URL opens, you should see the JupyterLab authentication page; enter the